AI-Hypercomputer/maxtext/docs/contributing.md

 scripts/gen-configs.sh
 ```

-Airflow will print a link to a local instance as well as a temporary admin password.
+Airflow will print a link to a local instance.
 From the UI, find your dag and run it manually.

 This functionality is extremely experimental, and not all DAGs are expected to work with a local standalone server.
 Only the Airflow server runs locally.
 Tests will still run in the project defined in each DAG, so use this option with caution.